 If we attribute our emotions to be something that we create, we feel more empowered and feel like we have choices over our lives.
 This more optimistic outlook provides for a feeling of hope and helps to eliminates fear and stress.
-If you want to make changes in the amount of personal power you feel over your life I suggest listening to and practicing the exercises in the audio coaching program.
+If you want to make changes in the amount of personal power you feel over your life I suggest listening to and practicing the exercises in the Self Mastery Courses.

 This is a lot of effort for a Happiness Test

 Do I actually expect anybody to take this much time in evaluating their emotions and sense of personal responsibility?
 No. Most people don’t put that much effort into being happy in their life.
 Most people will not spend 5 minutes a day on directly improving their emotional well being.
 Most people will spend time and energy and stress on planning their vacation so they can have a wonderful time for 14 days.
 But they don’t put much time and resources into the remaining 351 days a year.

 Most people prefer to take a 5 minute multiple choice quiz and buy into the automated paragraph evaluation or numerical answer that is fed back to them.
 (That’s why the typical happiness test is multiple choice and 5 minutes long.)
 The average person accepts this automated response as if had been an honest and accurate evaluation.
 As if a paragraph of feedback can tell them something they couldn’t have figured out just by paying attention.